edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesidx: bytes [ int64 ] -> bytes

-    Accesses a byte at a given index from bytes:
+    Accesses a byte at a given index of a bytes value.

     .. code-block:: edgeql-repl